-While ultimately weight management comes down to calorie control, studies have linked processed food intake, and added sugar intake in particular, with higher body weights and a potential increased risk of weight gain (23,24).
+While weight management ultimately comes down to calorie control, studies have linked processed food intake, and added sugar intake in particular, with higher body weights and potential increased risk of weight gain (23,24).

-Studies also suggest that decreasing your intake of heavily processed may be more beneficial for weight management.
-With one study reporting your body may burn twice as many calories digesting simple foods compared to heavily processed foods (25).
+Studies also suggest that decreasing your intake of heavily processed foods may be more beneficial for weight management.
+One such study found that your body may burn twice as many calories digesting simple foods compared to heavily processed foods (25).
 Also, growing research continues to suggest that eating a diet consisting of mostly whole foods is associated with better weight outcomes (26).

 5. Load Up on Non-Starchy Veggies

 Vegetables are the opposite of empty calories, providing a ton of nutrition for very little energy - meaning you get much more out of your diet for fewer calories.
 Stacking your plate with more low-calorie veggies can help keep you satisfied without sacrificing portion size.
 For example, two cups of broccoli are only 60 calories, compared to two cups of cooked pasta at almost 500 calories.

 Moreover, because your body needs proper nutrition to thrive, some research suggests that eating more nutrient-dense foods, like non-starchy vegetables, can help control hunger levels.
 Also, their high amount of nutrition might also help improve mood and give you a natural sexy glow (28,29).
 Vegetables make you feel good and look good!
 All of which can make adapting to a healthier lifestyle feel much easier.

 Because fiber is not absorbed and used for energy, it doesn't provide calories.
 Instead, fiber helps keep things moving along digestively, or it draws water into your gut helping you feel full.